Getting to know 3 seasons in Thailand

 Thailand Gulf Coast [East] | Samui Phangan Kho Tao Hua Hin etc. | Mar – Oct |

-Notes; * Thailand has 2 provinces looking like the same pronounced, one is Rayong ( ra-yong ) in the east coast next to Pattaya and another one is Ranong ( ra-nong ) on the Andaman Coast above Phuket.
+Notes; * Thailand has two provinces with similar pronunciations: Rayong (ra-yong) on the east coast near Pattaya and Ranong (ra-nong) on the Andaman Coast above Phuket.

-In the south, on the Andaman Sea and west side (including the Andaman islands) this can start as early as Nov or Dec, the rains don’t end until late November.
-Although it rain begins in June and runs as late as October, when the temperatures begin to cool slightly.
+On the Andaman Sea and west side (including the Andaman islands), this can start as early as November or December.
+The rains don’t end until late November.
+Although the rain begins in June and runs as late as October, when the temperatures begin to cool slightly.

-On the Gulf Coast, the popular destinations Samui, Phangan and Koh Tao this can start as early as June, although it rain begins in November and runs as late as May.
+On the Gulf Coast, the popular destinations of Samui, Phangan, and Koh Tao, this can start as early as June, although the rain begins in November and runs as late as May.

-Yes, it seem to be the same but it is a difference weather in southern Thailand.
-There are only 2 seasons “dry and wet” and changing between east coast and west coast.
-The weather zone start from part of Prachuap Khiri Khan Province and down to Malaysia.
+Yes, it appears to be the same, but the weather in southern Thailand is quite different.
+There are only two seasons: dry and wet, which alternate between east and west coasts.
+The weather zone starts from part of Prachuap Khiri Khan Province and down to Malaysia.

-Mar – Sep the daylight hours will be longer, resulting from the earth’s changing position with regard to the sun.
-Thailand has no snow but has some hail in some places when the weather change between cool and hot season during Mar – Apr.
-And there are green trees and blooming flowers all year.
+From Mar-Sep, the daylight hours will be longer, resulting from the earth’s changing position with regard to the sun.
+Thailand has no snow but has some hail in some places when the weather changes between the cool and hot season during Mar-Apr.
+And there are green trees and blooming flowers all year round.

 See you soon.